shopback/stripe-ios/README.md

 We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
 Please first open an issue describing what you want to build if it is a major change so that we can discuss how to move forward.
 Otherwise, go ahead and open a pull request for minor changes such as typo fixes and one liners.

+## Open Source

+Though the bulk of our SDK is open-source, 3DS2 transactions are handled by the closed-source Stripe3DS2 framework.
+If your application requires an entirely open-source framework and you don't need to process 3DS2 transactions, you can build using the STRIPE_ONLY_OPEN_SOURCE flag. (docs here)

 ### Running Tests

 1. Install Carthage (if you have homebrew installed, `brew install carthage`)